LJDJGC/Learning-log/README.md

 Understand the importance of functional separation of responsibilities (deciding whether a game is won or lost, updating the score, and determining the winner)

 Realize the effectiveness of iteratively checking and correcting in small increments

+## 2025/09/19 Morning
+Topic: Rock Paper Scissors UI (DOM Manipulation and Event Listeners)

+- I started implementing a button-based rock-paper-scissors game using a combination of HTML and JavaScript.
+- I encountered an error where `querySelector` returned `null`.
+I realized the cause was the timing of script execution and the order of HTML elements.
+- Solutions:
+- Move `<script>` to the end of the HTML.
+- Or use `<script defer>` to execute it after the DOM is constructed.
+- I also discovered a spelling mistake: `id="conputerResult"`, which needed to be changed to `computerResult`.
+- I learned that small spelling errors and script loading order can quickly lead to "element not found" bugs.

+Next, I'll test the UI again after making the corrections to ensure it displays correctly.